Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks - NCAA Tournament Second Round

 - The Knights have a +127 scoring differential, topping opponents by 3.5 points per game.
 They're putting up 77.6 points per game, 42nd in college basketball, and are allowing 74.1 per outing to rank 296th in college basketball.

-- Fairleigh Dickinson is 227th in the nation at 31.1 rebounds per game.
-That's similar to the 30.3 its opponents average.
+- The 31.1 rebounds per game Fairleigh Dickinson accumulates rank 227th in college basketball.
+Their opponents grab 30.3.

-- Fairleigh Dickinson connects on 8.1 three-pointers per game (92nd in college basketball), while its opponents have made 7.7 on average.
+- Fairleigh Dickinson hits 8.1 three-pointers per game (92nd in college basketball), while its opponents have made 7.7 on average.

-- Fairleigh Dickinson has won the turnover battle by 3.7 per game, committing 11.1 (102nd in college basketball) while forcing 14.8 (28th in college basketball).
+- Fairleigh Dickinson has won the turnover battle on average this season, committing 11.1 per game (102nd in college basketball) while forcing 14.8 (28th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.